marcohern/car-dealer/README.md

 Angular documentation encourages developers to modularize application as much as it is conveniently possible, since it increases performance and improves memory usage by not loading all modules at once.
 I chose to separate the menu only as an excersise, but since the menu is visible throughout the whole application, leaving it as a component within the root would have been fine.

 The car components, on the other hand, were strategically placed into their own module.
-This is as to not load the cars module unless the user navigates to any of its components.
-It may seem unnecesarry within this execrise, but in a large application, with many components, modularizing them in terms of entities or functionality is a good idea, since only the modules that the user navigates to will be loaded.
+This is as to not load the cars module unless the user navigates to any of it's components.
+It may seem unnecesarry within this execrise, but in a large application, with many entities, users, and management protocols, modularizing the application is a good idea, since only the modules that the user navigates to will be loaded.

 ## Vehicle Sorting